apmadsen/dependency-injection-pattern/docs/0.0/di/provider.md

 ### provides(service: _str | type[Any]_) -> _bool_

-The `provides(service: str | type[Any])` function returns a boolean value indicating if a service of specified type of name can be provided or not.
+Returns a boolean value indicating if a service of specified type of name can be provided or not.

+- service `str | type[Any]`: The service name or type.

 ### provide(self, service: _type[T]_) -> _T_

-The `provide(self, service: type[T]) -> T` function returns the service with specified type.
+Returns the service with specified type.

+- service `type[T]`: The service name or type.

 #### Example:
 ```python